MikeDigitize/Unique-string-permutation/README.md

 ```
 We're now one level deeper in the recursion - level three.

-There are no more characters less than zero - this is the sign that a new permutation has been created!
+There are no more characters greater than zero - a new permutation has been created!
-Second result 'ACB'.
+Second result - 'ACB'.

 ```
 ['ABC', 'ACB'] // final results array